MaastrichtU-IDS/dsri-documentation/v4-website/docs/deploy-from-docker.md

 ---
 id: deploy-from-docker
-title: Start from Docker image
+title: Deploy from a Docker image
 ---

 The DSRI is an [OpenShift OKD](https://www.okd.io/) cluster, based on [Kubernetes](https://kubernetes.io/).
 It uses [Docker containers](https://www.docker.com) to deploy services and applications in **pods**.